 As of December 2017, approximately ₿980,000 had been stolen from cryptocurrency exchanges.

-The percentage of bitcoin trading in the Chinese renminbi fell to less than 1% in June 2018.
+In June 2018, the percentage of bitcoin trading in the Chinese renminbi fell to less than 1%.

-A 2018 assessment by The Economist stated that cryptocurrencies met none of these three criteria: "hard to earn, limited in supply and easy to verify".
+A 2018 assessment by The Economist stated that cryptocurrencies met none of the three criteria useful in a currency.

 In November 2020, PayPal added support for bitcoin in the US.